andywiecko/BurstTriangulator/README.md

 var triangles = triangulator.Output.Triangles;
 ```

-After enabling `Settings.ConstrainEdges = true` and providing the corresponding input, the result of the constrained triangulation fully covers all specified edges by the user
+After providing the corresponding input for the constraints, the result of the constrained triangulation fully covers all specified edges by the user

 ![guitar-light-cdt](Documentation~/guitar/guitar-light-cdt.svg#gh-light-mode-only)
 ![guitar-dark-cdt](Documentation~/guitar/guitar-dark-cdt.svg#gh-dark-mode-only)